sandraros/abap-CSR/List of supported character sets and languages.md

 ## Others

 * KOI8-R: Russian.
-* windows 1251: Russian.
+* Windows-1251: Russian.
-* windows 1256: Arabic.
+* Windows-1256: Arabic.
-* IBM 424 (EBCDIC): Hebrew, Right-To-Left and Left-To-Right.
+* IBM/EBCDIC 424 (no code page in SAP): Hebrew, Right-To-Left and Left-To-Right.
-* IBM 420 (EBCDIC): Arabic, Right-To-Left and Left-To-Right.
+* IBM/EBCDIC 420 (no code page in SAP): Arabic, Right-To-Left and Left-To-Right.